LexiFi/menhir/HOWTO.md

   to make sure that the tests succeed and that Menhir can be compiled under all supported versions of OCaml.

-* Run `make speed` and have a look at the performance figures to make sure that they are still in the right ballpark.
+* Run `make benchmarks` and have a look at the performance figures to make sure that they are still in the right ballpark.

 * Test the `opam` package by running `make pin`